irarainey/az-copilot/README.md

 These settings are given default values when the Copilot extension is installed.
 These are:

-- `--search-relevance-threshold = 0.5`
+- `--search-relevance-threshold 0.85`
-- `--search-result-count = 5`
+- `--search-result-count 7`

 If you wish to change these values, you can do so using the command `az copilot config set`.
 Special consideration should be given to the number of results returned, as the more results returned, the larger the resulting prompt being sent to the OpenAI service will be, which could then break the token limit.
+Changing the relevance threshold change the accuracy of the results returned and hence the quality of the command generated.

 ### Command Flow Options

-The Copilot extension has several configuration options that can be used to control the flow of the command.
+The Copilot extension has several global configuration options that can be used to control the flow of the command.
 These are:

 - `--autorun` - Automatically run the command when ready
 - `--show-command` - Show the Azure CLI command to be run